Adam Bair's Consumer Protection Resources

 What I would tell someone whose deposit was just kept

 I cannot tell you what to do in your case.
 I am not your lawyer.
-The right move depends on the law of your state and the specific facts.
+The right move depends on the law of your state and the facts.
 What I can describe is the general pattern:

 1. Pull your lease and read it.